oehrlis/oci-sec-ws/lab/ex00/1x00-Exercise.md

 ### Step 1: First Login to OCI Console

 1. **Access the OCI Console**
-   Go to [Oracle Cloud Console](https://cloud.oracle.com/).
+   Go to [Oracle Cloud Console](https://www.oracle.com/cloud/sign-in.html).
 Log in with your credentials.
+Tenancy name, user name and password are provided by teacher team.

 2. **Explore the Console Dashboard**
    Familiarize yourself with the main console sections: